jgodson/homelab/website/src/blog/talos-vip-ha.md

 I'll be blogging about that as a whole as well as a few other hurdles I encountered during development of this workflow, so keep an eye out for some more posts in the coming days.

+#### Update (October 25, 2025)

+The Proxmox automated restart post is up!
+Check out [Automating Proxmox Host Restarts with Gitea Actions](/blog/proxmox-restart-automation) for the full story.

+---
 ## Resources

 - [Talos VIP Documentation](https://www.talos.dev/v1.9/talos-guides/network/vip/)